ItsDrike/itsdrike.com/content/posts/interpreted-vs-compiled.md

-With interpreted languages, rather than feeding the whole source code into a compiler and getting a machine code out of it that we can run directly, we instead feed the code into an interpreter, which is a piece of software that's already compiled (or is also interpreted and other interpreter handles it) and this interpreter scans the code and goes line by line and interprets each function/instruction that's than ran from within the interpreter.
-We can think of it as a huge switch statement with all of the possible instructions in an interpreted language defined in it.
-Once we hit some instruction, the code from inside of that switch statement is executed.
+With interpreted languages, rather than feeding the whole source code into a compiler and getting a machine code out of it that we can run directly, we instead feed the code into an interpreter, which is a piece of software that's already compiled (or is also interpreted and other interpreter handles it - _interpreterception_) and this interpreter scans the code and goes line by line and interprets each function/instruction.
+We can think of it as a huge switch statement with all of the possible instructions of the interpreted language defined in it.
+Once we hit some instruction, the code from inside of that switch statement's case is executed.

-This means that with an interpreted language, we don't have any final result that is an executable file that can be distributed alone, but rather we simply ship the code itself.
-However this brings it's own problems such as the fact that each machine that would want to run such code have to have the interpreter installed, in order to "interpret" the instructions written in that language.
-We also sometimes call these "scripting languages"
+This means that with an interpreted language, we don't have any final result that is an executable file, which could be distributed on it's own, but rather we simply ship the code itself.
+To run it, the client is then expected to install the interpreter program, compiled for their machine, run it, and feed it the code we shipped.

 Some of the most famous interpreted languages are: PHP, JavaScript

+{{< notice tip >}}
+Remember how I mentioned that when a program (written in a compiled language) is compiled, it will only be possible to run it on the architecture it was compiled for?
+Well, that's not necessarily entirely correct.

+It is actually possible to run a program compiled for a different CPU architecture, by using **emulation**.

+Emulation is a process of literally simulating a different CPU.
+It is a program which takes in the machine instructions as it's input, and processes those instructions as if it was a CPU, setting the appropriate internal registers (often represented as variables), keeping track of memory, and a whole bunch of other things.
+This program is then compiled for your CPU architecture, so that it can run on your machine.
+This is what's called an **Emulator**.

+With an emulator, we can simply feed it the compiled program for the CPU it emulates, and it will do exactly what a real CPU would do, running this program.

+That said, emulators are usually very slow, as they're programs which run on a real CPU, having to keep track of the registers, memory, and a bunch of other things inside of itself, rather than inside the actual physical CPU we're running on, as our CPU might not even have such a register/opcode, so it needs to execute a bunch of native instructions to execute just the single foreign instruction.

+Notice that an emulator is actually an interpreter, making compiled machine code for another CPU it's interpreted language!
+{{< /notice >}}

+## Compilation for operating systems

+So far, we only talked about compiled languages that output machine code, specific to some CPU architecture.
+However in vast majority of cases, that's not actually what the compiler will output anymore (at least not entirely).

+Nowadays, we usually don't make programs that run on their own.
+Instead, we're working under a specific operating system, which then potentially handles a whole bunch of programs running inside of it.
+All of these operating systems contain something called a "kernel", which is the core part of that system, which contains a bunch of so called "syscalls".

+Syscalls are basically small functons that the kernel exposes for us.
+These are things like opening and reading a file, creating a network socket, etc. These syscalls are incredibly useful, as the kernel contains the logic (drivers) for a whole bunch of different hardware devices (such as network cards, audio speakers/microphones, screens, keyboards, ...), and the syscalls it exposes are an abstraction, that gives us the same kind of interface for each device of a certain type (i.e. every speaker will be able to output a tone at some frequency), which we can utilize, without having to care about exactly how that specific device works (different speakers might need different voltages sent to them to produce the requested frequency).

+For this reason, programs running under an OS will take advantage of this, and instead of outputting pure machine code, they output an executable file, in a OS-specific format (such as an .exe on Windows, or an ELF file on Linux).
+The instructions in this file will then also contain a special "SYSCALL" instruction, which the kernel will respond to and run the appropriate function.

+This however makes the outputted executable not only CPU architecture dependant, but also OS dependant, making it even less portable across various platforms.

 ## Core differences

-As mentioned, with a compiled language, the source code is private and we can simply only distribute the compiled version, whereas with an interpreted language this is completely impossible since we need the source code because that's what's actually being ran by the interpreter, instruction after instruction.
-The best we can do if we really wanted to hide the source-code with an interpreted language is to obfuscate it.

-Compiled languages will also have a speed benefit to them, because they don't need additional program to interpret the instruction within that language, but rather needs to go through an additional step of identifying the instructions and running the code for them.
-Compilers often also perform certain optimizations, for example with code that would always result in a same thing, something like `a = 10 * 120`, we could compile it and only store the result `1200`, running the actual equation at compile time, making the running time faster.
+Compiled languages will have almost always have speed benefit to them, because they don't need additional program to interpret the instruction within that language when being ran, instead, this program is ran by the programmer only once, producing an executable that can run on it's own.

+Compilers often also perform certain optimizations, for example, if they find code that would always result in a same thing, like say: `a = 10 * 120`, we could do this calculation in the compiler, and only store the result `1200`, into the final program, making the run-time faster.

+Yet another advantage of compiled languages is that the original source code can be kept private, since we can simply only distribute the pre-compiled binaries.
+At most, people can look at the resulting machine code, which is however very hard to understand.
+In comparison, an interpreted language needs the interpreter to read the code to run it, which means when distributing, we would have to provide the full source-code.
+The best we can do if we really wanted to hide what the code is doing is to obfuscate it.

-So far it would look like compiled languages are a lot better than interpreted, but they do have many disadvantages to them as well.
-One of which I've already mention, that is not being cross-platform.
-Once a program is compiled, it will only ever run on the platform it was compiled for.
-If the compilation was happening directly to a machine code, this would mean it would be architecture-specific.
+So far it would look like compiled languages are a lot better than interpreted, but they do have a significant disadvantage to them as well.
+One of which that I've already mentioned is not being cross-platform.
+Once a program is compiled, it will only be runnable on the platform it was compiled for.
+That is, not only on the same CPU architecture, but also only on the same operating system, meaning we'll need to be compiling for every os on every architecture.

-But we usually don't do this and rather compile for something kernel-specific, because we are running under some specific operating system that uses some kernel.
-The kernel is basically acting as a big interpreter for every single program.
-We do this because this means that we can implement some security measures that for example disallow untrusted programs to read or write to a memory location that doesn't belong to that program.

-This alone is a pretty big disadvantage, because we will need to compile our program for every operating system it is expected to be ran on.
-In the case of an interpreted language, all we need to do is have the actual interpreter to be executable on all platforms, but the individual programs made with that language can then be ran on any platform, as long as it has the interpreter.

-From this example, we can also see another reason why we may want to use an interpreter, that is the kernel itself, with it we can implement these security measures and somewhat restrict parts of what can be done, this is very crucial to having a secure operating system.

-Another advantage of interpreted languages is the simple fact that they don't need to be compiled, it's one less step in the process of distributing the application and it also means that it's much easier to write automated tests for, and for debugging in general.
+The process of compiling for all of these various platforms might not be easy, as cross-compiling (the process of compiling for a program for different CPU architecture than that which you compile on) is often hard to set up, or even impossible because the tooling simply isn't available on your platform.
+So you may need to actually get a machine running on the platform you want to compile for, and do so directly on it, which is very tedious.

+However with an interpreted language, the same code will run on any platform, as long as the interpreter itself is available (compiled) for that platform.
+This means rather than having to distribute dozens of versions for every single platform, it would be enough to ship out the source code itself, and it will run (almost) anywhere.

+Interpreted languages are also usually a bit easier to write, as they can afford to be a bit more dynamic.
+For example, in C, we need to know exactly how big a number can get, and choose the appropriate number type (int, long, long long, short, not to mention all of these can be signed/unsigned), so that the compiler can work with this information and do some optimizations based on it, however in an interpreted language, a number can often grow dynamically, sort of like a vector, taking up more memory as needed.
+(It would be possible to achieve the same in a compiled language, but it would be at an expense of a bunch of optimizations that the compiler wouldn't be able to do anymore, so it's usually not done).

 ## Hybrid languages